Obituaries for the week of September 20, 2017

 Mrs. Moye is survived by her three sons, James Earl (Darlene) Moye, Curtis (Charlotte) Moye and Robert (Anita) Moye, all of Flomaton; two daughters, Linda Sue (David) Raines of Atmore, Ala. and Glenda Moye of Flomaton; nine grandchildren; fourteen great-grandchildren and one sister-in-law, Clara Stokes of Flomaton.

-Funeral services will be held Tuesday, September 19, 2017 at 11 a.m. at Petty-Eastside Chapel Funeral Home with Rev. Josh Pope and Rev. Andy Boutwell officiating.
-Burial will follow at Traveler’s Rest Cemetery.
+Funeral services were held Tuesday, September 19, 2017 at 11 a.m. at Petty-Eastside Chapel Funeral Home with Rev. Josh Pope and Rev. Andy Boutwell officiating.
+Burial followed at Traveler’s Rest Cemetery.

-The family will receive friends Monday, September 18, 2017 from 6 to 9 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Monday, September 18, 2017 from 6 to 9 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be C. Robert Moye, Nicholas Moye, Will Schneeflock, Wes Erickson, Randy Jackson and Jeremy Pridgen.
+Pallbearers were C. Robert Moye, Nicholas Moye, Will Schneeflock, Wes Erickson, Randy Jackson and Jeremy Pridgen.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.